MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgSiteTermStore.md

         - `[Name <String>]`: The name in the localized language.
       - `[ParentGroup <IMicrosoftGraphTermStoreGroup1>]`: group
       - `[Properties <IMicrosoftGraphKeyValue[]>]`: Custom properties for the set.
-      - `[Relations <IMicrosoftGraphTermStoreRelation1[]>]`: Indicates which terms have been pinned or reused directly under the set.
+      - `[Relations <IMicrosoftGraphTermStoreRelation[]>]`: Indicates which terms have been pinned or reused directly under the set.
       - `[Terms <IMicrosoftGraphTermStoreTerm[]>]`: All the terms under the set.
   - `[LanguageTags <String[]>]`: List of languages for the term store.
   - `[Sets <IMicrosoftGraphTermStoreSet[]>]`: Collection of all sets available in the term store.
 This relationship can only be used to load a specific term set.

-GROUPS <IMicrosoftGraphTermStoreGroup1\[]>: Collection of all groups available in the term store.
+GROUPS <IMicrosoftGraphTermStoreGroup1[]>: Collection of all groups available in the term store.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Date and time of the group creation.
 Read-only.
   - `[Description <String>]`: Description that gives details on the term usage.